For Immediate Release

 As is tradition with the Evergreen Festival, an educational clinic and performance opportunities are planned for student musicians.
 Clinics will be held Thursday morning and afternoon, July 23, with instruction provided by many of the musicians appearing in the Festival.

 The opening set of the Festival is scheduled for 2:30 Friday afternoon on the popular Elks Lodge Patio.
 Meanwhile, the daily free dance lesson will take place in the Elks Ballroom.
-Other venues include the acoustically marvelous Evergreen Christian Church, the beautiful Evergreen Lake House, and West 74 Pub & Grub.
+Other venues include the acoustically marvelous Evergreen Christian Church, the beautiful Evergreen Lake House, and Troutdale Tavern.
 The small, distinctive venues have become virtual trademarks of the event, offering audiences varied listening environments, all with an up-close-and-personal appeal.
 Patrons and musicians both say they enjoy the special rapport that develops during each set.

-Sustaining sponsors of the Evergreen Jazz Festival are Denver’s jazz89 KUVO radio, Jazz 93.5 FM in Colorado Springs and the Canyon Courier, Evergreen’s weekly newspaper, and QSC Sound Systems.
+Sustaining sponsors of the Evergreen Jazz Festival are Denver’s jazz89 KUVO radio, Jazz 93.5 FM in Colorado Springs, Colorado Community Media and 50-Plus Marketplace News.

 Key financial support is also derived from grants from the Scientific & Cultural Facilities District, the Denver-area's unique organization for support of the arts, and from Colorado Creative Industries, dedicated to the vitality of performing, visual and literary arts.